spacing pixel spacing pixel spacing pixel

 Playtime!

-So does all this seem kind of neat?
-Want to play a little?
-You can save any animated GIF that you see on the Web to your local hard disk, open it in an animated GIF editor, and modify it.
+Option #2: You can save any animated GIF that you see on the Web to your local hard disk, open it in an animated GIF editor, and modify it.

 Here are the steps: